-1. Popul Population Health and Wellbeing Action Indicator 16/17 Target National Outcome - - Support a defined number of people from the 40% most deprived areas to quit smoking for 12 weeks.
-Smoking cessation - non smokers at the 3 month follow up in the 40% most deprived areas 171 Ŋ 1.2 Meet national targets for cancer screening for breast, bowel and cervical. % uptake of breast screening % uptake of bowel screening % uptake of cervical screening (age 21-60 years) 70% 60% 80% 1 1.3 Work with partners to develop a range of physical activity options to reduce barriers to access and target less active people.
-Identify and test programmes for people with mental health problems.
-Complete by March 2017. ıc Plan a physical activity programme for older people as a legacy.
+1. Populi Population Health and Wellbeing Action Indicator 16/17 Target National Outcome - - Support a defined number of people from the 40% most deprived areas to quit smoking for 12 weeks.
+Smoking cessation - non smokers at the 3 month follow up in the 40% most deprived areas 171 Ŋ 1.2 Meet national targets for cancer screening for breast, bowel and cervical. % uptake of breast screening % uptake of bowel screening % uptake of cervical screening (age 21-60 years) 70% 80% 80% 7- د دن Work with a range partners to develop a range of physical activity options to reduce barriers to access and target less active people.
+Identify and test programmes for people with mental health problems, working with pilot physiotherapy post.
+Plan a physical activity programme for older people as a legacy.
 Complete by March 2017.
-4.1 Test a social prescribing model in three practices.
+Complete by March 2017. Ŋ 4.
+Test a social prescribing model in three practices.
 Number of community champions recruited.
-10 Number of holistic needs assessments carried out.
-09 ~ Number of people seen at community hub.
-100 1.5 Implement health and homelessness standards, and actions from previous homeless service users' consultation.
+Number of holistic needs assessments carried out.
+Number of people seen at community hub.
+10 60 100 7 1.5 Implement health and homelessness standards, and actions from previous homeless service users' consultation.
 Self-evaluation of the Health and Homelessness Action Plan (HHAP) showing evaluation ratings.
-12 very good; 7 good Achieved 14/15 ß 1.6 Increase referrals to financial inclusion and employability services.
+12 very good; 7 good Achieved 14/15 Ŋ 1.6 Increase referrals to financial inclusion and employability services, recognising the role of AHPs and other practitioners.
 Number of financial inclusion workshops delivered.
-4 വ Number of attendees 48
+4 5

-1. Popul Population Health and Wellbeing Action Indicator 16/17 Target National Outcome Number of employability workshops delivered.
+1. Popula Population Health and Wellbeing Action Indicator 16/17 Target National Outcome Number of staff attending 48 Number of employability workshops delivered.
 4 Number of attendees 48 Number of Healthier Wealthier Children (HWC) referrals and financial gains.
-400 HWC financial gains £700,000 Increase uptake of Healthy Start Establish local baselines 1.7 Implement a sexual health policy (with partners) for looked after and accommodated children.
+400 HWC financial gains £700,000 Increase uptake of Healthy Start Establish local baselines Implement a sexual health policy (with partners) for looked after and accommodated children.
 Policy agreed and finalised.
 Policy disseminated by June 2016.
 LAAC staff to be invited to all sexual health training.
-A training calendar will be available to all LAAC workers/carers by June 2016. sΩ Specific LAAC training package to be offered.
+A training calendar will be available to all LAAC workers/carers by June 2016. Ŋ Specific LAAC training package to be offered.
 Train 20 LAAC workers around sexual health and wellbeing.
-1.8 Reduce unintended pregnancies for those over 20 years of age.
-No. of unintended pregnancies for those over 20 years of age: 30 4 6.1 Lead the health and wellbeing actions from the Tackling Poverty Report, in particular establishing a school counselling service and a peer mentoring service across Procure and oversee implementation of school counselling service.
-April 2016 all Renfrewshire secondary schools.
+Reduce unintended pregnancies for those over 20 years of age.
+Number of unintended pregnancies for those over 20 years of age: 30 4 Lead the health and wellbeing actions from the Tackling Poverty Report, in particular establishing a school counselling service and a peer mentoring service across Procure and oversee implementation of school counselling service.
+April 2016 5 all Kentrewsnire secondary schools in partnership with Renfrewshire Council's Children's Services.
 Agree individual models of peer mentoring with all schools.
-May 2016 വ Establish target activity levels June 2016
+May 2016

-1. Popul pulation Health and Wellbeing

-Action Indicator 16/17 Target National Outcome

-for both initiatives.

-1.10 Raise awareness of mental health issues among the general population.
-Understanding Mental Health: - attendees 200

-Scottish Mental Health first aid -

-training for young people: - sessions 4
+1. Popu 1.
+Population Health and Wellbeing Action Indicator 16/17 Target National Outcome Establish target activity levels for both initiatives.
+June 2016 1.10 Raise awareness of mental health issues among the general population.
+Understanding Mental Health: - attendees 200 Scottish Mental Health first aid training for young people: 4 12 7- 1.12 Work with Third Sector partners and specialist dietetic services to develop and monitor Eat Better Feel Better Number of Renfrewshire EBFB Network meetings.
+4 per year - (EBFB) work.

-attendees 12

-1.12 Develop and monitor Eat Better Feel Better (EBFB) work.
-Number of Renfrewshire EBFB Network meetings.
-2.11 per year ~

 Number of EBFB interventions delivered.
-50

-Number of individuals/organisations trained to deliver cookery skills courses.
+50 Number of individuals/organisations trained to deliver cookery skills courses.
 8